Energy Use of Renewable Raw Materials; Information and Consulting

 Informationen

-Renewable raw materials are playing an increasingly important role in sustainable energy supply.
-Electricity and heat from renewable raw materials are making a growing contribution to meeting the demand for energy.
+Renewable resources are playing an increasingly important role in sustainable energy supply.
+Electricity and heat generated from renewable resources are making a growing contribution to meeting energy demand.

-Various individual measures for the energetic use of renewable raw materials can be funded.
+Various individual measures for the energy use of renewable raw materials are eligible for funding.

-Important regulations on the use of renewable raw materials for energy:
+Key regulations regarding the use of renewable raw materials for energy:

 - Electricity

-The Renewable Energy Sources Act (EEG) regulates the market access requirements and the remuneration that operators of wind power, hydropower, photovoltaic, geothermal and biomass plants receive for the electricity they feed into the grid of energy suppliers.
-The grid operators are obliged to purchase the electricity from plants that use renewable energies and to pay the prices and fixed remuneration rates determined via tendering procedures.
-In the case of bioenergy, the EEG is particularly important for operators of biogas plants, biomethane plants and wood-fired power plants.
-The Biomass Ordinance regulates which substances are recognized as biomass within the scope of the EEG.
+The Renewable Energy Sources Act (EEG) governs the market access requirements and the compensation that operators of wind power, hydropower, photovoltaic, geothermal, and biomass plants receive for the electricity they feed into the energy suppliers’ grid.
+Grid operators are required to purchase electricity from facilities that use renewable energy and to pay the prices determined through tendering procedures and the established feed-in tariffs.
+In the field of bioenergy, the EEG is particularly important for operators of biogas plants, biomethane plants, and wood-fired cogeneration plants.
+The Biomass Ordinance specifies which materials are recognized as biomass within the scope of the EEG.

 - Heat